robinandeer/robinandeer.github.io/posts/2015-03-28-supervisord-less-server-babysitting.md

 ---
-title: "Supervisord: less server babysitting"
+title: 'Supervisord: less server babysitting'
 category: tutorial
 author: Robin Andeer
 date: 2015-03-28
 tags: tutorial, devops
 ---

-[Supervisord][supervisord] is a simple monitoring tool.
+[Supervisord](http://supervisord.org/) is a simple monitoring tool.
 It consists of a server and an accompanying command line interface to manage and check the status of long running processes.

 ## Motivations for adding complexity